 Further safety changes were demanded by the end of the decade, with the clumsy new chicane added at the Hondenvlak esses.
 This was hastily completed in time for the Grand Prix, with input from drivers Niki Lauda and Jody Scheckter: it's probably fair to say they proved better drivers than circuit designers!
 The chicane was not a success and by the following year the Hondenvlak esses were no more.
 In their placed was a new chicane section, named after the Marlboro cigarette concern which had become a naming sponsor for the resulting corners.

 Sadly, the costs of running a Formula One event and ever-more stringent safety requirements proved a drain on resources.
-With no funding for changes and a debt from the previous year's race, the 1985 Grand Prix would prove the circuit's last F1 event, Niki Lauda taking what was also to be his swansong victory.
+With no funding for changes and a debt from the previous year's race, the 1985 Grand Prix would prove the circuit's last F1 event for 35 years, Niki Lauda taking what was also to be his swansong victory.

 With financial problems increasing, there were a number of attempts to close the circuit.
 Even from the earliest days, the track had had its opponents in the local government and complaints about noise were often cited.
 A serious proposal to close the municipally-owned facility in 1982 drew strong protests and resulted in heavy losses in the local council elections for the ruling party.
 Zandvoort was saved in the short term, but with the financial losses mounting, a proposal in 1985 to sell off part of the land nearest the town to build a holiday resort were approved.